Community Grants: 8 tips for successful grant applications

 3. Get a good understanding of the grant guidelines

 Read the guidelines carefully before you start your application.
-Find the Community Grant guidelines online and print them out if you find hard copy documents easier to process.
+Find the Community Grant guidelines online and print them out if you find hard copy documents easier to reference.
 It can be helpful to highlight key aspects of the guidelines as you go and create a list of what's required so you have a plan to refer to and tick off as you put your application together.

 If you’re not sure about something, reach out to the Community Grants team.